DaniloCastro19/DaniloCastro19/README.md

 ### Un saludo compañeros desarrolladores, Soy Danilo👋

 I'm from Colombia and i'm a student of web programming.
-I don't already finish my profile, but i'm in process.
-I study whit pasion and dedication this career, and my main goal is contribute with my knowledge in ICT's to my country and the society in general providing solutions that makes their life easier.
+I haven't finished my profile yetfinish my profile, but i'm in process.
+I study whit passion and dedication this career, and my main objective is to contribute to the growth of my country and society in general through my knowledge in Information Technology providing solutions that makes their life easier.
 To make this, i'm studing to be a full stack developer.

 This is my code presentation! :